kevin-lxh/UIView-InteractionOnSubviews/README.md

 ```
 [self setAllowsInteractionOnSubviews:NO]
 is equal to
-set (userInteractionEnabled = NO) for self.subviews
+set (userInteractionEnabled = NO) for all self.subviews
 ```